Azure/SAP-automation-samples/README.md

 flowchart LR
     subgraph deployer-agent
         pipeline--uses-->templated-pipelines
         templated-pipelines--uses-->sample-BoMs
         subgraph sample repository
-            BoM samples
+            sample-BoMs
             pipeline
         end
         subgraph sap-automation
-        templated-pipelines--executes-->sap-installation
+        templated-pipelines--executes-->software-download
         end
     end
 ```

 ## Trademarks

 This project may contain trademarks or logos for projects, products, or services.
 Authorized use of Microsoft
 trademarks or logos is subject to and must follow
 [Microsoft's Trademark & Brand Guidelines](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general).
 Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
 Any use of third-party trademarks or logos are subject to those third-party's policies.